 We hold annual parent’s evenings to discuss how their child is progressing.
 If parents/carers need to speak with the manager they can do this at any time.
 If a parent wishes to discuss their child in more detail they can make an appointment to spend time with their child’s key person.

 Parents are encouraged to spend time with their child in the nursery to help with transitions whether this is when the child first joins or when the child moves to another room.
 We regularly invite parents to come into the nursery to take part in celebrations and festivals or other fun activities such as sports day.
 We encourage parents to share a special skill, such as story time with the children.

 We have a Key Person System at our nursery.
-Parents speak to their child’s key person on a daily basis at drop off and pick up times and also through the children’s daily online learning journals.
+Parents speak to their child’s key person on a daily basis at drop off and pick up times.
 Parents can approach their child’s Key Person if they have any worries, concerns or other information that they think is important and would like to discuss.
 All information will remain confidential.